 • Pricing: Free

-Here’s one for agents who constantly find themselves showing pre-war listings that need a little TLC.
+Here’s one for agents constantly showing pre-war listings that need a little TLC.
 Is that door frame level, or is it the floor that’s wonky?
-Instead of guessing or raiding the contractor’s toolbox, you can just pull out your phone and get a quick reading.
+Instead of guessing or raiding the contractor’s toolbox, just pull out your phone and get a quick reading.

-If you’re on Android, the Bubble Level app will serve you well.
+The Bubble Level app will serve you well if you’re on Android.
 If you’re on iOS, you have a bubble level built in.
 The only problem is that it’s kind of hidden.
 Here’s a quick rundown of how to find it.

 Visit Bubble Level App